api3dao/oev-docs/docs/oev/index.md

 ### OEV Network

-The OEV Network is hosting auctions in a transparent way, ensuring any disputes can be resolved analyzing the on-chain data.
+The OEV Network hosts auctions in a transparent way, ensuring any disputes can be resolved by analyzing the on-chain data.
 Searchers submit their bids on-chain, where the winner is announced and given the exclusive rights to execute the oracle update.